opencv/opencv/doc/tutorials/contrib/retina_model/retina_model.rst

 * **horizontalCellsGain** here is a critical parameter !
 If you are not interested by the mean luminance and focus on details enhancement, then, set to zero.
 But if you want to keep some environment luminance data, let some low spatial frequencies pass into the system and set a higher value (<1).

 * **hcellsTemporalConstant** similar to photo-receptors, this acts on the temporal constant of a low pass temporal filter that smooths input data.
-Here, a high value generates a high retina after effect while a lower value makes the retina more reactive.
+Here, a high value generates a high retina after effect while a lower value makes the retina more reactive. this value should be lower than **photoreceptorsTemporalConstant** to limit strong retina after effects.

 * **hcellsSpatialConstant** is the spatial constant of the low pass filter of these cells filter.
 It specifies the lowest spatial frequency allowed in the following.
 Visually, a high value leads to very low spatial frequencies processing and leads to salient halo effects.
 Lower values reduce this effect but the limit is : do not go lower than the value of **photoreceptorsSpatialConstant**.
 Those 2 parameters actually specify the spatial band-pass of the retina.